brentgroves/repsys/k8s/mysql-8.0-statefulset-install.md

-# MySQL 8.0 Server install
+# MySQL 8.0 Server statefulset install

 This is an alternative to installing the MySQL InnoDB cluster.
 It uses a simple stateful set and the mayastor storage class.
 It is appropriate when you must import a legacy database that does not meet the requirement imposed by InnoDB.